jonathanjameswatson/alignment/README.md

 # Alignment

-WIP: Needleman-Wunsch global alignment algorithm implementation
+An implementation of the Needleman-Wunsch algorithm for finding global alignments.